nimrossum/research-project/docs/main.typ

   ),
 ) <loccVsDeltaCompDist>

-From @loccVsDeltaCompDist, it seems that for Git Truck, there exists a linear correlation between LoCC and $#sym.Delta"CD"$, however for Commitizen, a power regression produces a better correlation.
+From @loccVsDeltaCompDist, it seems that for Git Truck, there exists a slight linear correlation between LoCC and $#sym.Delta"CD"$, however for Commitizen, a power regression produces a better correlation.

 == RQ2: Discrimination Across Commit Types <RQ2Findings>

 === $#sym.Delta"CD"$ Distributions by Category

-For this experiment, we will look at the Commitizen repository.
-If we plot each category of commit as a series on a log-log scatter-plot, we can see some interesting patterns.
+For this experiment, the Commitizen repository will be considered.
+If each category of commits are plotted as series on a log-log scatter-plot, some interesting patterns can be seen.
 See @commitizenDeltaCompDistVSLoCC.

 #figure(
   caption: [Log-log scatter-plot of commits in the Commitizen repository, with automatically categorized commits], image("assets/commitizenCD∆ vs LoCC.svg"),
 ) <commitizenDeltaCompDistVSLoCC>

-From the plot, we can see that bug fix commits specifically has a tendency to have a lower $#sym.Delta"CD"$ metric.

-We can also see that version bumps vary much less in impact compared to the other categories.
+From the plot, it can be seen that bug fix commits specifically has a tendency to have a lower $#sym.Delta"CD"$ metric.
+It can also be seen that version bumps vary much less in impact compared to the other categories.
 Feature commits generally have a larger LoCC than other commits, and might contain more novel code that compress less, compared to bug fixes.

 == RQ3: Developer Contribution Analysis <RQ3Findings>

 For this experiment, we will look at the Git Truck repository across two time periods and see whether survivorship bias plays a role in $#sym.Delta"CD"$.

-We accumulate the byte distance, LoCC and $#sym.Delta"CD"$ for each developer throughout the two time periods.
+The byte distance, LoCC and $#sym.Delta"CD"$ is accumulated for each developer throughout the two time periods.

 We then aggregate each metric for each contributor throughout the history of the repository.